core-wg/cocoa/draft-ietf-core-cocoa.md

 (Note that, instead of running a timer, it is possible to implement these RTO aging calculations cumulatively at the time the estimator is used next.)

-Psuedocode and examples for the aging mechanism presented are available in {{pseudo-aging}}
+Pseudocode and examples for the aging mechanism presented are available in {{pseudo-aging}}
 and in {{examples-aging}}.

 Advanced CoAP Congestion Control: Non-Confirmables